Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The interface viewpoint proides information designers, programmers, and testers the means to know how to correctly use the services provided by a design subject.
 This description includes the details of external and internal interfaces not provided in the SRS.
 This viewpoint consists of a set of interface specifications for each entity.*

 #### 5.8.1 Design Concerns
+*An Interface view description serves as a binding contract among designers, programmers, customers, and testers.
+It provides them with an agreement needed before proceeding with the detailed design of entities.
+The interface description is used by technical writers to produce customer documentation or may be used directly by customers.
+In the latter case, the interface description could result in the production of a human interface view.*

+*Designers, programmers, and testers often use design entities that they did not develop.
+These entities can be reused from earlier projects, contracted from an external source, or produced by other developers.
+The interface description establishes an agreement among designers, programmers, and testers about how cooperating entities will interact.
+Each entity interface description should contain everything another designer or programmer needs to know to develop software that interacts with that entity.
+A clear description of entity interfaces is essential on a multi-person development for smooth integration and ease of maintenance.*

 #### 5.8.2 Design Elements
 ##### 5.8.2.1 Interface Attribute
 #### 5.8.3 Example Languages